nZEDb/nZEDb_Misc/Guides/Installation/Ubuntu/Guide.md

 ---

+### Step 14 *Extra, optional stuff:*

+>**IRCScraper:**

+>IRCSraper is a bot that connects to a IRC server to dowload PreDB information into your nZEDb SQL database.

+>This helps renaming releases and gives extra information on your releases.

+>Follow [this](https://github.com/nZEDb/nZEDb_Misc/blob/master/Guides/Various/ZNC/Guide.md) guide to set up ZNC, then follow [this](https://github.com/nZEDb/nZEDb_Misc/blob/master/Guides/Various/IRCScraper/Guide.md) guide to set up IRCScraper.

+---

 >There are other automated scripts, you can open them in a text editor or ask around / do research to see what they do.

 ### Conclusion